Happy twixmas!

 As Katherine May says in her beautiful book Wintering, “Doing those deeply unfashionable things—slowing down, letting your spare time expand, getting enough sleep, resting—is a radical act now, but it is essential.”

-2023 hasn’t been the best year, for many of us.
+This has been a difficult year, for many of us.

 Even if you’ve prospered, it’s hard seeing so many others struggle.
-Many of us are still readjusting, mentally and financially, from the pandemic lockdowns.
 As for the global news.. you don’t need me to tell you it’s been devastating.

 But even on a year like this, I think it’s still important to count your wins, and practice gratitude.
 To take stock of what you’ve created, projects you’ve progressed, personal achievements.
 There’s always more than you think!